 ThreeDigital Radon Gas Monitor for Homes Display .1 to 999.9 pci/L Radon Levels

 As Seen On TV , the Family Safety Products Safety Siren Pro 3 Radon GasDetector, the HS71512, is the only EPA evaluated radon gas alarmfor home use monitoring.
-This is a package of three units.
+Three units.
 Test three areas of your home simultaneously for radon gas.
-Or gift a friend or relative with a radon alarm.
 Lung cancer comes not only from smoking but also from radon gas exposure.
 Protect your family.

 Important Notes: The Safety Siren Pro 3 cannot be sold to or shipped to Iowa.
 Contact the Iowa Department of Public Health at (515) 281-7689 for further information.
 Per Iowa Department of Public Health rules, Chapters 43 (136B)